gnprice/pysh/pysh/README.md

         # ... gets last 10 commits touching `files`

 You can also write filters directly, using the `@pysh.filter` decorator.
-See examples in the `example/` tree; this is also the same API that all the filters in `pysh.cmd` are built on, so there are many examples there.
+See examples in the `example/` tree.
+This is also the same API that all the filters in `pysh.cmd` are built on, so there are many examples there.